patel-soham/interrupt-controller/README.md

-# interrupt-controller-verilog
+# Interrupt Controller using Verilog
-A verilog project to implement and test interrupt contoller.
+A verilog project to implement and test interrupt controller using Modelsim software.
+- Supports programming priorities for each device using Advanced Peripheral Bus(APB) protocol by master.
+- Developed testbench with various test cases to verify controller working when programmed for different priorities.